 I look around and see our younger selves everywhere.
 In the backyard is the maple tree where the kids first held Fourth of July sparklers, eyes wide with wonder.

 Just off the water sits the dock where they jumped off as little boys, gathering all their courage to take that leap.
 There were sand crabs in pails, water wings, blue popsicles and inflatable green crocodiles.
 There was the local arcade and batting cages they’d beg us to take them.
 Rainy days meant summer blockbusters at the local theater.

 But now we’re four adults.

 “You’re drinking another beer?”
-I ask my youngest as he reaches for his third “Red Stripe.”
+I ask my oldest as he reaches for his third “Red Stripe.”
 I hear myself and cringe.
 He’s 23.
 But I can’t help it.
 Motherhood’s ingrained.
 I swallow back the poignancy.
 How did we go from juice boxes to single malts so fast?

 The days fly by.
 Before we know it, its time to go.
 I feel a funny tug.
 Unlike the old days when we stayed together, our sons are returning to independent lives — jobs, friends, and school.

 Another summer vacation has come and gone.
 We did pretty well for four grown-ups.

 Before leaving, I perform my own annual ritual.
 I walk to the backyard and say goodbye to the river.
 Without this body of water, without this giver of life and energy and movement, this home would be just another house.
 But this waterway has watched my family grow.
 We’ve all changed.
 We’ve all gotten older, but the river has stayed the same.
 And I find that strangely comforting.